-- Behaviour policy: excellent standards of behaviour and agency across the curriculum support successful delivery; teachers can teach and students can learn - Assessment policy: (whole school and department) supporting successful assessment of curriculum delivery and feedback to students - Assessment practices: including formal assessment checkpoints (mocks and assessment weeks) - Teaching and Learning and policy: encouraging pedagogical practices that allow for memory/retention, application and practice - Whole School Literacy strategy: to support learners making good progress across the curriculum and as a crucial skill in learners' future success. - Curriculum maps and schemes of work: allowing teachers to know the core knowledge and skills to be taught and to follow a common assessment routine - KS3 Literacy and Numeracy statement: strategies used to accelerate learning for students below 100 in Year 7 for accelerated access to the curriculum - Department meetings and Teaching & Learning Link meetings: focus on curriculum and pedagogy - Pupil Premium strategy: documenting the actions we take to encourage curriculum access for all of our disadvantaged students - PSHCE topic outline: updated every year to ensure coverage of relevant, contemporary issues - Communication of whole school focuses: boys, Disadvantaged and HPA ensuring curriculum delivery is sharp and tailored in these areas - KS4 options: students are guided towards informed choices so that they access the right elements of the curriculum - Fortnightly subject leader meetings with Link SLT, to retain a sharp focus on broad (whole school) and department-specific curriculum intentions
+Curriculum Our curriculum intent is successfully translated into practice through: Implementation Curriculum Experiences Daily lessons Assembly - embedding our core values and successfully enriching our students morally, personally, spiritually and academically Registration and pastoral time PSHCE Programme Extra-curricular offer - with weekly opportunities at lunch and after school and additional opportunities for trips and events e.g. school musical, ski trip Policy into Practice Behaviour policy: excellent standards of behaviour and agency across the curriculum support successful delivery; teachers can teach and students can learn Assessment policy: (whole school and department) - supporting successful assessment of curriculum delivery and feedback to students Assessment practices: including formal assessment check points (mocks and assessment weeks) Teaching and learning and policy: encouraging pedagogical practices that allow for memory/retention, application and practice Whole School Literacy strategy: to support learners making good progress across the curriculum and as a crucial skill in learners' future success.
+Curriculum maps and schemes of work: allowing teachers to know the core knowledge and skills to be taught and to follow a common assessment routine KS3 Literacy and Numeracy strategies used to accelerate learning for students below 100 in Year 7 for accelerated access to the curriculum High prior attainers programme (ALP) for the More and Most Able: strategies used across all curriculum areas to add stretch and challenge (by key stage) Department meetings and Teaching & Learning Link meetings: focus on curriculum and pedagogy Pupil Premium strategy: documenting the actions we take to encourage curriculum access for all of our disadvantaged students PSHCE topic outline: updated every year to ensure coverage of relevant, contemporary issues Communication of whole school fortues: boys, Disadvantaged and HPA more-ab Curriculum Impact Curriculum impact is assessed in the following ways: Student outcomes Learning walks and observations Work scrutiny (including student voice) Student engagement in the curriculum (attitude to learning) Student Voice Report data Meeting minutes (Department, Pastoral, Team around the Child) Line management meetings with subject leaders Uptake at KS4 and 5 (including KS5 retention) Extra-curricular range of opportunities attendance and Disadvantaged tracking (the ticks tracking) SEN tracking Evidence shows impact to be strong, with: Improving outcomes at GCSE and A level Pathways evidence post 16 and 18 Excellent behaviour for learning evident across the curriculum Flourishing in the creative subjects - uptake and outcomes Young people who understand their value and the value of others as seen through the embedded ethos of Character: 6Cs and Healthy Relationships Events of bullying across school picked up efficiently and dealt with Continued areas of focus: Closing gaps for gender, disadvantaged and HPA Embedding literacy strategies across the curriculum Ensuring the curriculum is accessible and engaging for disadvantaged students Pathways - ensuring we have the right offer at KS4 and 5, including EBacc offer